tonymantoan/local_graphiti/README.md

 # What is this?
 I thought [Graphiti's](https://github.com/getzep/graphiti) temporal knowledge graph sounded pretty cool, but, out of the box it only uses ChatGPT and Claud.
 (You can setup the config so the OpenAI client points to any inference endpoint you want, but it will still try to use ChatGPT or Claud for tokenizing, and anyway depending the model you are using the prompts might not get formated correctly).
 I wanted to use for it my own local LLM application.

-After looking over the Graphiti's code, it seemed pretty straightforward to extend a few of the core classes to use a local model for inference and emdeddings.
+After looking over Graphiti's code, it seemed pretty straightforward to extend a few of the core classes to use a local model for inference and emdeddings.
 Those extended classes are here, along with an adapted version of their sample app to use them.
 I also have some notes here on getting all the prereqs set up.
 # TLDR
 Given the complexity of the prompts involved, I am surprised how well the local models actually did.
 Ultimately they were either too inconsistent or too slow to be practical, but they're not far off!
 I have hope that newer, better trained, more compact models will be able to handle the work load on my hardware in the near future.
 For now I am pursing other options for my home grown AI assistant's long term memory system, but I'll likely return to this before long.